Part II: 3 Days In Railay Beach

 The main attraction is the cave – said to hold the spirit of an Indian princess whose boat was lost off the shores of this very beach.
 If you fancy some rock climbing, the enclosing limestone cliffs are a popular spot with lessons readily available.

 Not as high as its panoramic rival in neighboring Ko Phi Phi, the Railay Beach viewpoint gets a lot fewer visitors – a definite plus!
-Getting up here isn’t easy and shouldn’t be attempted if it has been recently raining (trust me).
+Getting up here isn’t easy and shouldn’t be attempted if it has been recently raining.
 About halfway to the Princess Cave Beach, you’ll see warning signs and a set of ropes heading up the cliff.
-Yeap – this is it!
-The slippery climb takes about 20 minutes, as monkeys mock you from the canopy.
-Prepare to get muddy, bring plenty of water, and don’t even think about wearing flip flops!
-From the viewpoint, there is a challenging path to a ‘secret lagoon’, but we opted out.
+The slippery climb takes about 20 minutes.
+Prepare to get muddy, bring plenty of water, and don’t even think about wearing flip-flops!
+From this viewpoint, there is a challenging path to a ‘secret lagoon’, but we opted out.
 The viewpoint is best visited just after sunrise and during high tide East Railay.

 The Promenade & Food Scene